Today, first I explain what use case diagram is, second I share my homework "Use Case Description".

 F-R: When user clicks "Make Payment" button, it should be navigated to "Verification Page".

 NF-R: The customer shall take notification e-mail in 60 seconds after verification is made successful.
+(This might be considered under Software Requirements or Performance Requirements).

 The main purpose of Use-case diagram is to help development team to visualize the functional requirements of a system, including the relationships of actors to essential processes, as well as the relationships between different use cases.
 Use-case diagrams generally show groups of use cases — either all use cases for the complete system, or a breakout of a particular group of use cases with related functionality (e.g., all security administration-related use cases).